Reverse proxy

 is created on the path /etc/caddy/

 .
-This file is used to configure reverse proxies and a whole lot of different things.
+This file is used to configure reverse proxies among other things.

 # Caddyfile - myente.xyz is just an example.